 Last weekend, She Went Wild partnered with Blue Mountains Guides and embarked on a 2 day, 1 night hike through Secret Valley in the Blue Mountains.
 Caroline Laux our ambassador was part of the 7 in the group..
-Here are a few tips she picked up from each other!
+Here are a few tips we picked up from each other:

 1. Don’t ever forget that adventuring is not a competition.
 This might seem like a given, but we all agreed that there can be a lot of insidious competition in the women’s adventure world.
-Remember that what you are doing is about you, about pushing your own limits and having fun along the way, not about impressing others or become an athlete of the extreme.
+Remember that what you are doing is about you, about pushing your own limits and having fun along the way, not about impressing others.

 2. Tampons are highly flammable and make great fire starters.
-You just need to pull all the fibres apart, they will catch on fire very easily.
+You just need to pull all the fibres apart and they will catch on fire very easily!

 4. Practice with your Shewee before you take it out in the bush.
 When we say practice, we mean for real: standing up, pants half down.
 Conditions in the bush are quite different to those in your private bathroom and we have heard of a few disasters…

 5. Line your sleeping bag with a garbage bag, from the inside.
 Take your sleeping bag out of its stuff sack and line it with two garbage bags.
 Push your sleeping bag in, squash everything down to extract the air, then twist and close one garbage bag after the other.
 Last, compress everything further with the straps on the sleeping bag’s stuff sack.
 Much more lightweight and cost-efficient than putting your sleeping bag in a drybag!
 Plus, once at camp you can use the garbage bags for rubbish or collecting water.